 Momentary Muscular Failure, Why Aim To Work to Failure?

-If you’ve been working with us at Vertex Fitness for any length of time, by now you are well familiar with the feeling of Momentary Muscular Failure.
-It’s what we aim for with every set, the step we need to reach before you finally hear, “okay, two more.”
+If you’ve been working with us at Vertex Fitness for any length of time, by now you are well familiar with the feeling of momentary muscular failure.
+It’s what we aim for with every set.
+It’s the step we need to reach before you finally hear, “okay, two more.”
 There is a method to this madness, and the reason is well documented in the science literature.
-The simplest reason is that your muscles need to be pushed to during your workout to stimulate change, causing your muscles to adapt and become stronger.
+The simplest reason is that your muscles need to be pushed to failure during your workout to stimulate change, causing your muscles to adapt and become stronger.
 According to the research, there are also cardiovascular benefits to inducing muscle failure, as well.

 Aiming for Momentary Muscular Failure